 Is It Normal To Hear Water Sloshing In Your Stomach?

-The short answer is that it is an everyday experience for many people to hear water sloshing in their stomachs.
-The sound of water can be heard in the ear and stomach and may sound like bubbles or waves.
+The short answer is that many people experience hearing water sloshing in their stomachs every day.
+The sweater is heard in the ear and stomach and may sound like bubbles or waves.

 It is entirely normal to hear water sloshing in your stomach.
 It does not mean that your body cannot digest the water, nor does it mean you have too much water in your stomach.